How to Use Yarrow to Cure Almost Any Ailment

 So if you have yarrow growing in your yard or in the wild near you, consider yourself lucky!
 Do not try to get rid of it.
 Instead, harvest it for your home apothecary and use it to prevent and cure all sorts of ailments.

 The leaves of the yarrow plant are perhaps the most distinct feature.
-They resemble feathers and indeed look very different than leaves from most other plants.
-They also grow in an alternating pattern, so instead of having two leaves growing from either side of the stem, you will see one leaf, and then a bit higher up there will be another leaf growing on the other side of the stem, and then a bit higher up will be another, and so on.
+They resemble feathers and look very different than leaves from most other plants.
+They also grow in an alternating pattern, so instead of having two leaves growing from either side of the stem, you’ll see one leaf, and then a bit higher up there will be another leaf growing on the other side of the stem, and then a bit higher up will be another, and so on.